rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     The database table appears as an "ore.frame".
 An ore.frame is a proxy object - the R object representation - of the CUST\_INSUR\_LTV table in the database.

     There are 6 types of objects in R Programming.
-They include vector, list, matrix, array, factor, and data frame.
+They are Vector, List, Matrix, Array, Factor, and Data frame.
 An ore.frame object represents a relational (SQL) query to an Oracle Database instance.

     The class ore.frame inherits from data.frame and overloads many data.frame functions.